 When noted, occasional Peabody Museum events have limited event parking at the 52 Oxford Street Garage (a Harvard University garage).
 Be sure to tell garage attendants the name of the event and sponsoring organization (Peabody Museum, Harvard Museums of Science and Culture) on arrival.

-Weekend permits for the 52 Oxford Street Garage may be purchased in person at the admission desk of the Harvard Museum of Natural History (26 Oxford St.).
+Weekend permits for the 52 Oxford Street Garage may be purchased online or in person at the admission desk of the Harvard Museum of Natural History (26 Oxford St.).
 A license plate number is required for purchase.

 - Go to Harvard University Online Parking Permit System (HOPPS)